Home / Recipes / Desserts / Mary Berry Genoise Sponge

 Description

-Mary Berry's Genoise Sponge is as simple as it is delightful!
-Using her foolproof all-in-one method, this classic vanilla sponge comes together in just one bowl.
+Mary Berry’s Genoise Sponge is as simple as it is delightful!
+Using her foolproof method, this classic French sponge turns out light, airy, and perfect for filling with jam, cream, or your favourite frosting.

 Ingredients